Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: The integrable representation of

 \vs

 In particular, we have

 We then consider the representation $\pi$ of $\mathcal{C}_{\mathbf{q}}$ on the Hilbert space $\mathscr{H}$:

 where the normal operators $e^P$ and $e^Q$ are constructed by the functional calculus for the normal operators $P$ and $Q$ applied to the function $\lambda \mapsto e^\lambda$.
-Again, these can be thought of as
+Again, these can also be thought of as

-each being obtained by the two-variable functional calculus for two strongly comuting self-adjoint operators.
-When restricted to the subspace $\mathscr{D}$, one observes that $P,Q,\mathbf{Z}_1,\mathbf{Z}_2$ and their adjoints preserve $\mathscr{D}$, and satisfy the algebraic relation
+each being obtained by the two-variable functional calculus for two strongly commuting self-adjoint operators.
+When restricted to the subspace $\mathscr{D}$, one observes that $P,Q,\mathbf{Z}_1^{\pm 1},\mathbf{Z}_2$ and their adjoints preserve $\mathscr{D}$, and satisfy the algebraic relation

 when applied to elements of $\mathscr{D}$.

 \vs